 Studies like Learning About Peanut Allergy (LEAP) found that early introduction of peanuts fed at least three times a week for five years was not only safe, but reduced the development of peanut allergies by 86%.
 While the Enquire About Tolerance (EAT) study found that feeding six potentially allergenic foods (peanut, egg, milk, white fish, and wheat) to infants was safe and reduced food allergy development by two-thirds.

-The Takeaway: Introducing potential allergenic foods to your baby at a young age is not only safe, but successful in preventing food allergies.
+The Takeaway: Introducing potential allergenic foods to your baby at a young age is not only safe, but can help reduce the risk of developing food allergies.

 Many parents still believe they should wait until a baby is older to introduce potential food allergens, but research shows that introducing food allergens early and often is the best approach.

 So what is the best age to start introducing allergenic foods?
-Experts say your food allergy prevention routine should start between 4-6 months of age.
+Experts say your food allergy introduction routine should start between 4-6 months of age.

 If your child is older than 6 months, they can still start a food allergy routine- it’s never too late to start!
 Though starting early is better than later, later is better than never.
-Parents, however, should not start allergy prevention foods prior to four months or if a child has already been diagnosed with a food allergy.
+Parents, however, should not start introducing allergenic foods prior to four months or if a child has already been diagnosed with a food allergy.

 Mix-ins can easily be incorporated into their daily routine, whether they are still on formula or breastmilk, or have already started enjoying solids.